vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-The Quest for the Pāśupata Weapon∗
+## The Quest for the Pāśupata Weapon

 The Gateway of the Mahādeva Temple at